Will Contests in California

 Issues Related to Will Fraud

 Will fraud — often part of a scheme of financial elder abuse of an elder testator— can occur in several ways.
 In some cases, the perpetrator may fraudulently induce the testator to make a will based on lies or misrepresentations.
 In others, the perpetrator may fraudulently amend an otherwise valid will without the testator’s knowledge.
 A perpetrator could also misrepresent the true nature and extent of the testator’s property, causing her to distribute it in a way that she would not have done absent the misrepresentation.
-For more examples of fraud, please contact a Santa Clara County will contest attorney.
+For more examples of fraud, please contact a California will contest attorney.

 Undue Influence in the Creation of the Will